 The Executive Leadership Team are responsible for the overall management of the council, for setting and monitoring overall direction, ensuring high performance and for overall risk and reputation management.

 Barbara is leading on the council's Growth, Planning and Housing portfolios as well as the council’s corporate property department.
 Services within these portfolios include development planning, planning enforcement, conservation and heritage, strategic transport and infrastructure planning.
 She also manages the council’s business relationships (including BIDs), and the council's economic development and enterprise strategies.
 She also oversees adult education, homelessness, housing management, affordable housing funding and delivery, supporting people, rough sleeping, and major project and special project delivery.

-Bernie manages the Bi-borough Adult and Public Health department ensuring the safety and wellbeing of vulnerable people over two boroughs, in conjunction with other key strategic partners.
+Bernie manages the Bi-borough Adult and Public Health department ensuring the safety and wellbeing of vulnerable people over 2 boroughs, in conjunction with other key strategic partners.

 Bernie joined Westminster City Council from Harrow Council where she was the former Director of Adult Social Services for five years.

 Prior to this role she was the Deputy Corporate Director of Community Health and Well-being covering Adults, Housing, Public Health, Libraries, Sport, Leisure and Culture.

 Julia is responsible for the departments which deliver insight, policy and communications, which help the council to transform its business, improve the lives of its residents, improve the prosperity of its businesses and drive forward its vision of Westminster as a City for All.

 As a Director of Westco, the council’s trading arm, she is also responsible for trading and implementing the successful Westminster model of policy and communications across other local authorities and the private sector.
 Westminster’s models of communication, corporate narratives and evaluation techniques have positioned the council at the forefront of local government communications.